 Keep The Water Flowing

 Keeping your gutters and downspouts clear is extremely important for the health of your roof.
-A good way to check is to run a hose through the gutters to make sure the water flow is good and hasn’t been blocked by leaves, children’s escaped toys, or even small animals creating a backup.
+To check if your gutters are clear, try running a hose through them to make sure the flow is good.
+It is important to make sure they haven’t been blocked by leaves, children’s escaped toys, or even small animals creating a backup.

 Trust The Pros